ourCharts/HandPoseReg.er/README.md

 ## HandPoseReg
 Regcognize some gesture to control your PC.👌
 ### getdata.py
-Run getdata.py to get some training sample.
+Run getdata.py to get some training sample.<br>
-Press "s" to start recording gesture.
+Press "s" to start recording gesture.<br>
 Press "q" to quit.